 The regulations governing the official statistics state that a description of the statistics, including a quality declaration, shall be produced for all statistical products.
 This description shall be updated each time a new version of the survey is published, so that the user always has a correct description of how the survey was made, non-response, etc. As long as no considerable changes have been made, one update per year is sufficient for monthly or quarterly statistics.
 A measurement of timeliness in the descriptions has been made.
-This measurement concerned those descriptions that were available on the Internet at the end of 2005 for statistical products published in 2005.

-A current description of the statistics was available for 57 per cent of the statistical products that were published in 2005.
-In 23 per cent of the cases, the description was one year old.
-In 11 per cent, descriptions were even older, and 10 per cent had no descriptions at all.
-However, timeliness in the descriptions has improved compared to the previous year when current descriptions were available for 54 per cent of the statistical products.
+This measurement concerned those descriptions that were available on the Internet at the end of 2006 for statistical products published in 2006.
+A current description of the statistics was available for 48 percent of statistical products that were published in 2006.
+In 23 percent of the cases, the description was one year old.
+In 21 percent, descriptions were even older, and 9 percent had no descriptions at all.
+Timeliness in the descriptions has worsened compared to the previous year when current descriptions were available for 57 percent of the statistical products.
+The percentage for statistical products where no description is available has improved since last year's figure was 10 percent.